 *Controlled Peripheral Recess, or “CPR” technology, is a manufacturing process that creates a precise, controlled and reproducible peripheral recess to accommodate pingueculas, scleral shunts, and other scleral elevations that may contribute to lens discomfort and/or poor lens centration.
 CPR technology is available in Spherical, Oblate, Multifocal, Front Toric, Toric Haptic, and Quadrant Specific specifications.
 Up to two recesses can be created on a lens!
 Learn more by watching this informational video on CPR: https://vimeo.com/293963567

 The extremely user-friendly CPR Tool keeps you in total control of CPR placement and size, simplifies the design and ordering process, and provides a visual representation of the lens design.
 You can connect directly to the CPR Tool, along with other innovative fitting tools, at http://prod.blcalculator.com/tools/

 Benefits provided by ALL Onefit lenses include superior comfort, stability of fit, vision that remains consistent throughout the wearing time, reduced glare and starbursts and reduced dryness.
 Although designed for more advanced irregular patients, the attributes of this lens design also make it an ideal lens for athletes and active wearers, unhappy soft and soft toric lens wearers, and intolerant corneal GP wearers.
 Onefit lenses offer the crisp vision of a GP while providing the comfort of a soft lens.

-If you are ready to learn how to fit this advanced scleral lens design, sign up for a Onefit MED Virtual Workshop today.
+If you are ready to learn how to fit this advanced scleral lens design, sign up for virtual or in-person training today.